 Producer-consumer pipeline model

-Generally, the PX coordinator starts two DFOs at the same time.
-The two DFOs are connected in producer-consumer mode for parallel execution.
-This is called inter-DFO parallel execution.
-Each DFO is executed by a group of threads.
-This is called intra-DFO parallel execution.
-The number of threads used for a DFO is called DOP.
+Generally, the parallel scheduling operator starts two DFOS simultaneously.
+These two DFOS are connected in a producer-consumer manner to enable parallel execution between them.
+Each DFO uses a group of threads to execute tasks, which is called intra-DFO parallel execution.
+The number of threads used by an DFO is called the degree of parallelism (DOP).

-A consumer DFO in a phase will become a producer DFO in the next phase.
-Under the coordination by the PX coordinator, the consumer DFO and producer DFO are started at the same time.
-The following figure shows the process in the producer-consumer model.
+In the next stage, the consumer DFO becomes the producer DFO.
+Under the coordination of the parallel scheduling operator, the consumer DFO and the producer DFO are started simultaneously.
+The following figure describes the flow of a DFO in the producer-consumer model.

-- The data generated by DFO A is transmitted in real time to DFO B for calculation.
+- The data generated by DFO A is transmitted to DFO B for processing in real time.

-- After calculation, DFO B stores the data in the current thread and waits for the upper-layer DFO C to start.
+- After DFO B completes the processing, the data is stored in the current thread and waits for the upstream DFO C to start.

-In the following example, the execution plan of the SELECT statement first performs a full-table scan on the game table, performs summation by team based on the team table, and finally calculates the total score of the team table.
+In the following query example, the execution plan of the SELECT statement first scans the entire game table, then groups the data by team in the team table to calculate the sum of each group, and finally calculates the total scores of all teams.

 CREATE TABLE game (round INT PRIMARY KEY, team VARCHAR(10), score INT)